motmot/fview_ext_trig/motmot.fview_ext_trig/API.rst

   single: analog input
   single: synchronization

-This package contains three top-level modules of interest:
+This package provides Python access to the :ref:`motmot camera trigger device <fview_ext_trig-overview>`.
+There are three top-level modules:

 * :mod:`fview_ext_trig.ttrigger` -- This is a Python module with
   traited__ classes to interact with the :ref:`camtrig <camtrig>`